$0 Colombia → US Diversity Visa Lottery Guide — Quick-Start Checklist

 Administrative processing (sometimes marked as INA 221(g) on your refusal sheet) means the consular officer could not complete the adjudication at the interview and needs additional time, documentation, or security clearance results.

 This is the most dangerous outcome for DV lottery selectees because it introduces delay into a process with a hard September 30 deadline.
 Unlike family-based or employment-based visas, DV visas cannot carry over into the next fiscal year.
-If your administrative processing is not resolved before September 30, your visa is permanently lost.
+If your visa is not issued before September 30, your selection is permanently lost.

 Common triggers for administrative processing: